 - Place the patch sticky side down over your hole.

 - Iron over the patch at the recommended temperature using a pressing down motion.
-Ensure the edges are ironed well and have sealed.
+Ensure the edges are ironed well and sealed.

 Iron-On Embroidered Patches